 Twenty new blog posts, interviews with prominent scientists, employee spotlights, research highlights, acquisitions and collaborations, certification, product launches, and a new CEO.
 What a year for Atlas Antibodies!
 Read all about it.

-2021 was an excellent year for Atlas Antibodies, thanks to our talented teams, the researchers and partners who share their businesses with us.
+2021 was an excellent year for Atlas Antibodies, thanks to our talented teams, the researchers, and partners who share their businesses with us.
 Thank you for keeping up and for being part of our community!
-We kept you updated and informed throughout this challenging year with our blog and news.
+We kept you updated and informed with our blog and news throughout this challenging year.
 Now it's time for a recap!
 Let's look back at what we achieved together.

 What got you interested in your research field?
 What is the importance of your research?
 What is the most exciting discovery you made?
 What was the biggest challenge in your discovery?
 These are some of the questions we asked for our Interview with a Scientist series.

 By answering our questions, Dr. Erika von Euw talks about cell therapy.
 Dr. Eugenia Kuteeva discusses the development of monoclonal antibodies for neuroscience research.
 Dr. Valentina Bonetto shares her research on the neurodegenerative disease amyotrophic lateral sclerosis.
-Moreover, the Atlas Antibodies team shared bits of company life, and our CSO, Dr. Caroline Kampf, reviews Atlas Antibodies' journey and our 15 year anniversary celebrations.
+Moreover, the Atlas Antibodies team shared bits of company life, and our CSO, Dr. Caroline Kampf, reviews Atlas Antibodies' journey and our 15th-anniversary celebrations.

 You, inspiring researchers, are the heroes of our time.
 We are proud to be part of your journey, your discoveries, and your breakthroughs.
 Our shared knowledge leads to better ways to predict, prevent, diagnose, and treat diseases.